 Bart was a victim of the “amygdala hijack,” a term coined by Dr. Daniel Goldman, a psychologist who studies emotional intelligence.
 Dr. Goldman created this phrase based on research by Dr. Joseph Ledoux in The Emotional Brain: The Mysterious Underpinnings of Emotional Life, which explores the powerful influence of a brain region called the amygdala.

-The amygdala is a small area, deep in the center of the brain, which plays a huge role in emotional functioning.
+The amygdala is a small area, deep in the center of the brain, that plays a huge role in emotional functioning.
 It’s responsible for your primitive reactions to dangerous stimuli, often referred to as the “fight, flight or freeze” response.

 90 Second Pause